petaverse-cloud/pv-docs-site/docs/petority/features/health-monitoring.md

 | ----------- | ----------- |
 |  Tracking    |  <li style={{ "color": "#00FF00" }}><span style={{ "color": "#000" }}>Green</span></li> |
 | Untracking |  <li style={{ "color": "#C1C5C9" }}><span style={{ "color": "#000" }}>Grey</span></li> |

+## Benefits of Historical Data Viewing

+Petority's Historical Data feature provides several advantages:

++ Activity Insights:

+    Gain valuable insights into your pet's past activities and behavior patterns.
+Understand how they spend their days and how their routines may have changed over time.
++ Health Monitoring:

+    Monitor your pet's health trends by reviewing historical data.
+Detect any irregularities or changes in their behavior that might indicate underlying health issues.
++ Behavioral Changes:

+    Identify any behavioral changes or trends in your pet's daily routines.
+This can help you make informed decisions about their care and well-being.
++ Long-Term Trends:

+    Observe long-term trends in your pet's activity levels, sleep patterns, and more.
+This information can be essential for maintaining their overall health and happiness.

 Petority's Health Data and Location History feature offers a holistic view of your pet's well-being, helping you ensure their happiness and health.
 With its user-friendly interface and insightful data, you can stay connected and make the best choices for your beloved companion.